PayTo is an easy, secure way for you to manage payments to merchants and businesses from your eligible accounts.

 Google Pay Terms of Use.

-Google, Google Pay, Android, Google Wallet, Google Play, the Google Play logo and YouTube are trademarks of Google LLC.
+Google, Google Pay, Android, Google Wallet, Google Play and the Google Play logo are trademarks of Google LLC.
+Cashcards and Business+ Credit Cards are not eligible.